 - Bake at 375 for 35 minutes or until set.
 Let sit for 5-10 minutes to allow it to set up completely before slicing and serving.

-If you want to make this ahead, prepare the frittata but bake for just 20 minutes.
+Make ahead tips: Prepare the frittata but bake for just 20 minutes.
 Then cool and refrigerate it overnight.
 When ready to bake it, take the frittata out of the fridge and let it come closer to room temperature as you heat the oven to 375.
 Then bake for 15-20 minutes, until done, hot and set.

-Shredded cheddar is great here, but you could also try this frittata with shredded mozzarella cheese.
+Cheese: Shredded cheddar is great here, but you could also try this frittata with shredded mozzarella cheese.
 Or try it with a cheese blend or even some goat cheese.

 This is great served with a few dashes of hot sauce to add a little kick.